1973 Aberdeen Corporation election

 An election to the Aberdeen Corporation was held on 1 May 1973, alongside municipal elections across Scotland.
 12 of the corporation's 36 seats were up for election.

 The election saw Labour remain in control of the corporation, winning 6 seats, giving them a total of 23.
-The Conservative won 5 seats, including one gained from 89-year-old Independent councillor George Roberts, contributing to a total of 12 after the election.
+The Conservatives won 5 seats, including one gained from 89-year-old Independent councillor George Roberts, contributing to a total of 12 after the election.
 Nigel Lindsay caused a major upset when he became the first ever Liberal to be elected to the corporation, unseating the Labour group's leader Thomas Paine in St Machar ward.